OceanCodes/pass_fastq_pair/README.md

 ln -s $PWD/get_*.py /usr/local/bin
 ```

-6. Click on **Reproducible Run** to run this capsule using the sample data that was imported.
+7. Click on **Reproducible Run** to run this capsule using the sample data that was imported.
 You should end up with 1 complementary pair of paired-end reads files in the results folder.
+    - The first time you run this capsule you will have a build log in the results folder.
+Every subsequent run will not have this build log unless you make a change to the environment.
+There is no need to change the environment.

 <hr>